 SGI CANADA offers tips for customers dealing with flood damage

-With some communities across the province dealing with flooding after summer storms and many others facing the risk, SGI CANADA is providing information on what to do in the event of a sewer backup claim or flood damage to a vehicle.
+With some communities across the province dealing with flooding and many others facing the risk, SGI CANADA is providing information on what to do in the event of a sewer back up claim or flood damage to a vehicle.

-While waiting to see an adjuster, take steps to protect your property from further damage or loss, but only if it is safe to do so.
+While waiting to see an adjuster, people should take steps to protect their property from further damage or loss if it is safe to do so.

 SGI CANADA suggests that you:

 - Clean up as soon as possible.
-Seek professional advice on how to clean up and take whatever reasonable steps you can to minimize further damage to your property.
+Seek professional advice on how to clean up and take whatever reasonable steps you can to minimize the extent of your loss.

 - Don't throw anything out.
 Store damaged items in a reasonably safe place so the adjuster can see them when he or she arrives.

-- Have any appliances (including furnaces) that have come in contact with water checked by a qualified electrician, dealer or serviceperson before you use them.
+- Have any appliances (including furnaces) that have come in contact with water checked by a qualified electrician, dealer or serviceman before you use them.